 Moss build-up on your roof can breed more problems than the build-up itself.
-What seemed like a small problem can actually blow up and cause you your entire roof.
-But first, let us differentiate a moss from an algae or fungi.
-Moss are non-vascular plants that lives by absorbing water through their leaves and not roots.
-These plants are fond of places that are damp, with a lot of moisture, and is generally dark or crowded.
+What seemed like a small problem can actually blow up and cost you your entire roof.
+But first, let us differentiate a moss from algae or fungi.
+Moss are non-vascular plants that live by absorbing water through their leaves and not roots.
+These plants are fond of places that are damp, with a lot of moisture, and are generally dark or crowded.
 Their reproduction involves the spread of spores that are either spread through the air, insects, birds, and other agents.
-Unlike algae, mosses are classified as small plant.
-Algae is described as a single celled plant growing together in a cluster.
-Meanwhile, fungi, by relation is more identified to animals than plants.
+Unlike algae, mosses are classified as small plants.
+Algae is described as a single-celled plant growing together in a cluster.
+Meanwhile, fungi, by a relation is more identified to animals than plants.

 Here’s a list of things that we’ve compiled so you’d know what troubles can arise from the moss on your roof:

-Moss build up usually stems from small chip offs of a broken roof shingle.
-But because it is small, often times, homeowners neglect the chip until it is too late.
+Moss build-up usually stems from small chip offs of broken roof shingles.
+But because it is small, oftentimes, homeowners neglect the chip until it is too late.
 Moss favors these areas as a place to thrive.
-Broken shingles can sometime collect water, more than it should, or more than it can handle.
+Broken shingles can sometimes collect water, more than it should, or more than it can handle.
 When a spore of moss attaches itself to that environment then it starts using the accumulated water to grow its roots and eventually small leaves.
-Mosses do not grow huge leaves, the longest leaf of a moss can be as small as a millimeter but since it grows thick, that’s where the problems starts to bloom.
+Mosses do not grow huge leaves, the longest leaf of moss can be as small as a millimeter but since it grows thick, that’s where the problems start to bloom.

 2. CLOGGED GUTTERS

-We all know that clogged gutters have multiple repercussions to the roof.
-Not only is it a problem when it rains because rain water cannot drain, it can also accumulate water putting pressure to the foundation of the gutters.
+We all know that clogged gutters have multiple repercussions on the roof.
+Not only is it a problem when it rains because rainwater cannot drain, but it can also accumulate water putting pressure to the foundation of the gutters.
 If the collected water is heavier than what the gutter foundation can handle, then your gutters might just break and fall down.